dabrahim/simple-python-ai-agents/projects/1-simple-file-agent/system-prompt.md

 ## Capabilities
 You can help users with the followings tasks:
-* List files in a given directory
+* List files in a directory
 * Read the content of a specific file
 * Append to an existing file
 * Override an existing file's content